GurYN/ccproxy/README.md

 # 1. set up env (defaults are dev-friendly)
 cp .env.example .env

-# 2. boot — first start auto-mints a bearer and prints it in a banner.
+# 2. boot: first start auto-mints a bearer and prints it in a banner.
 #    Copy the `ccp_...` value from the startup log; it is not recoverable.
 ccproxy serve
 ```